FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - potential_minimum
   - Type: float
   - Description: A list of the peak minima
-- current_unit
+- y_unit
   - Type: string
-  - Description: A list of the peak minima
+  - Description: The y unit
 - change_reference_potential
   - Type: float
-  - Description: A list of the peak minima
+  - Description: The change_reference potential
+- reference_name
+  - Type: string
+  - Description: The used reference scale
 - half_wave_potential
   - Type: float
   - Description: The half-wave potential of the measurement